Hydrafox/JarTuto/README.md

 We will need to duplicate our jar to the intermediate directory.
-Sometimes we delete our Binaries, Intermediate and Saved folder to solve a problem.
-That's why it's better to create the copy directly in you xml code than duplicated manually the jar file.
-(MyProject\Intermediate\Android\APK\libs)
+Sometimes we delete our *Binaries*, *Intermediate* and *Saved* folder to solve a problem.
+That's why it's better to create the copy directly in you xml code than duplicated manually the jar file. (*MyProject\Intermediate\Android\APK\libs*)

-PluginDir is the directory where you have your _APL.xml file that you defined in build.cs when you had the AdditionalPropertiesForReceipt.Add(new ReceiptProperty("AndroidPlugin", (pluginPath + "/JarTuto_APL.xml")));
+*PluginDir* is the directory where you have your *_APL.xml* file that you defined in *build.cs* when you had the *AdditionalPropertiesForReceipt.Add(new ReceiptProperty("AndroidPlugin", (pluginPath + "/JarTuto_APL.xml")));*
-BuildDir is the APK directory in your intermediate folder
+*BuildDir* is the APK directory in your intermediate folder

 ```xml
   <resourceCopies>